FAQs about your Michigan bus accident

 Recovering can be difficult for bus accident victims, given the legal landscape in Michigan.

 Michigan case law regarding bus accidents tends to favor the bus companies.
-And many Michigan municipalities have tactics that make it difficult for bus accident victims to collect their No Fault insurance benefits.
+Many Michigan municipalities have tactics that make it difficult for bus accident victims to collect their No-Fault insurance benefits.

 Still, whether you are a passenger on the bus, in another vehicle or a pedestrian or bicyclist, you may have a claim against the bus driver, bus employer or owner of the bus involved in the accident.